Zostera marina: Threats

 Populations of the plant have been damaged by a number of processes, especially increased turbidity in the water; like most other plants, eelgrass requires sunlight to grow.
 One plant may adapt to light level by growing longer leaves to reach the sun in low-light areas; individuals in clear or shallow water may have leaves a few centimeters long, while individuals in deeper spots may have leaves over a meter long.
 Human activities such as dredging and trawling damage eelgrass meadows; practices used in scallop and mussel harvesting in the Wadden Sea have cleared much eelgrass from the sea bottom there.
 Aquaculture operations and coastal development destroy colonies.
 Pollution from many sources, including riverside farms, sewage lines, fish processing plants, and oil spills, damage eelgrass meadows.
-Conservation and restoration efforts of Zostera marina habitats have increased since their rapid decline started several decades ago.
+Conservation and restoration efforts of Zostera marina habitats including transplants and seed-based restoration, have increased since their rapid decline started several decades ago.

 Invasive species have been shown to have a negative effect on eelgrass and associated ecosystems.
-In Nova Scotia, the invasive exotic green crab (Carcinus maenas) destroys eelgrass when it digs in the substrate for prey items, or by directly eating eelgrass seeds.
+In Nova Scotia, the invasive European green crab (Carcinus maenas) destroys eelgrass when it digs in the substrate for prey items.
+Experimental work in Sweden has also shown that seed predation by the shore crab Carcinus maenas can reduce eelgrass recruitment, potentially contributing to feedbacks that slow natural recovery of degraded meadows.
 The decline of eelgrass in Antigonish Harbour has resulted in fewer Canada geese, which feed on the rhizome, and fewer common goldeneye, which eat invertebrates that live in eelgrass meadows.

 The slime mold Labyrinthula zosterae caused a "wasting disease" of eelgrass resulting in large-scale losses in the 1930s; localized populations are still affected by the slime mold today.
 During this time, populations of the eelgrass-eating Atlantic brant dropped.
 Remaining geese ate less-preferred food plants and algae, and hunters subsequently noticed that brant meat began to taste different.
 Even today, brants no longer migrate over the Nova Scotia area.